-Policy Title: Academic Integrity

-Policy: The Doctor of Physical Therapy Program at DeSales University promotes academic integrity at all times, by all faculty, students, and staff.

-Background: The American Physical Therapy Association (APTA) has identified 7 Core Values as being central to the profession of physical therapy, of which integrity is one.
-As defined by this source, integrity is:

-"steadfast adherence to high ethical principles or professional standards; truthfulness, fairness, doing what you say you will do, and 'speaking forth' about why you do what you do".
+Policy Title: Academic Integrity Policy: The Doctor of Physical Therapy Program at DeSales University promotes academic integrity at all times, by all faculty, students, and staff.
+Background: The American Physical Therapy Association (APTA) has identified 9 Core Values as being central to the profession of physical therapy, of which integrity is one.
+As defined by this source, integrity is: "steadfast adherence to high ethical principles or professional standards; truthfulness, fairness, doing what you say you will do, and 'speaking forth' about why you do what you do".
 Additionally the APTA's Code of Ethics links the Core Value of Integrity to Principles #1, #3, #4 which call for physical therapists and physical therapy students to act in a respectful manner toward others, to make sound professional judgments, and to demonstrate truthful, accurate and ethical conduct in all interactions with patients/clients, family members, caregivers, other health care providers, students, other consumers, and payers.

-- Read and abide by the Academic Conduct and Integrity Policies as set forth in the Undergraduate and Graduate Catalogs of DeSales University.
+Procedures: Students: The responsibility of the student is to: 1.
+Read and abide by the Academic Conduct and Integrity Policies as set forth in the Undergraduate and Graduate Catalogs of DeSales University.
 Failure to do so may be cause for dismissal from the program.
-Infractions of this policy include, but are not limited to the following: - Plagiarism copying ideas, speculations, and/or language of any other person or persons without acknowledgment, and presenting material as one's own original work - Cheating using material in any format (written, verbal, electronic), unspecified by the faculty, during any type of assessment or examination.
-Students should realize that sharing information after taking a written exam or laboratory competency exam with other students yet to have completed the assessment is a violation of academic integrity, regardless of intent. - Academic misconduct falsification of official documents, signing someone else's name on official records, defaming another individual verbally or in writing, seeking to or obtaining copies of an examination, quiz or other assignment are examples of unprofessional behavior that may result in dismissal. - Recognize that academic integrity applies in any clinical education, community outreach, or service project affiliated with the program.
-Students agree to use power and authority in the best interest of patients/clients, to communicate professionally when negotiating or resolving conflicts, and to demonstrate trustworthiness and and adherence to professional standards at all times, as outlined in the Core Values statement above. - 3.
-If a student is found to be in violation of this Academic Integrity policy, he/she agrees to follow the established Due Process Policy for filing a grievance. - 4.
-Acknowledge his/her understanding of this policy and his/her commitment to demonstrate academic integrity by signing and submitting an Academic Integrity and Honor Code Acknowledgement Form to the Program Director.
+Infractions of this policy include, but are not limited to the following: Plagiarism is the act of copying ideas, speculations, language, images or other creations from the original author, or generative artificial intelligence, without proper acknowledgement, and presenting this material as original work to satisfy any academic requirement or complete any academic project.
+Cheating is defined as using material in any format (written, verbal, electronic), unspecified by the faculty, during any type of assessment or examination.
+Students should realize that sharing information after taking a written exam or laboratory competency exam with other students yet to have completed the assessment is a violation of academic integrity, regardless of intent.
+Academic misconduct is the falsification of official documents, signing someone else's name on official records, defaming another individual verbally or in writing, seeking to or obtaining copies of an examination, quiz or other assignment are examples of unprofessional behavior that may result in dismissal.
+Recognize that academic integrity applies in any clinical education, community outreach, or service project affiliated with the program.
+Students agree to use power and authority in the best interest of patients/clients, to communicate professionally when negotiating or resolving conflicts, and to demonstrate trustworthiness and and adherence to professional standards at all times, as outlined in the Core Values statement above.
+If a student is found to be in violation of this Academic Integrity policy, they agree to follow the established Due Process Policy for filing a grievance.
+Acknowledge their understanding of this policy and their commitment to